These days, with the U.S. economy on unstable ground, and with many Floridians still recovering...

 Florida family law will always strive to maintain the best interests of any children involved in the divorce process.
 The court will ensure that the child is placed in an environment that supports their overall health and well-being.

 Of course, it is important to consider the rights and wishes of both parents, but this is not the only thing the courts will consider following a divorce.
-A Judge must always look at the individual needs of the children.
+A judge must always look at the individual needs of the children.

-This means it is likely that a judge will want to have access to a variety of evidence including testimonies from concerned parties, before they make any final decisions.
+This means it is likely that a judge will want to have access to a variety of evidence, including testimonies from concerned parties before they make any final decisions.
 This is where your Miami divorce attorney will prove invaluable; they can work with you to compile compelling evidence for the judge.

 Above anything else, the child must have the resources and support provided to ensure their physical, emotional, and mental well-being can continue to develop and progress naturally and healthily after the divorce has been finalized.

 In Miami, Florida, the safety of any children involved in your divorce is of paramount importance.
-The court has authority to go back into details of your past when evaluating your ability to provide for a child.
+The court has the authority to go back into details of your past when evaluating your ability to provide for a child.

-We will be able to give you advice and also provide the resources required to defend or support any accusations, as we endeavor to work in the best interest of the child.
+If you are unsure where you stand with regard to child safety, contact one of our Miami divorce lawyers today.
+We will be able to give you advice and provide the resources required to defend or support any accusations as we endeavor to work in the best interest of the child.

+It is only natural that a parent would want to maintain full custody over their children after or during a divorce.
 It is also important to remember that both mothers and fathers have rights when it comes to the custody of their children.

 Sometimes, emotions can run high during a divorce, and things can get nasty.
 It is good to bear in mind that the whole experience can be very tough on your children.
 Disputes and confrontations during a divorce have the potential to traumatize both you and your child.

-An experienced divorce attorney will help you to remain calm and focus on what is important; proving your capabilities as a parent to the judge.
+An experienced divorce attorney will help you to remain calm and focus on what is important: proving your capabilities as a parent to the judge.

-Child support is a court requirement in which parents financially contribute towards their child's maintenance, education, and general upbringing costs when the parents are divorcing or no longer living with the child.
+Child support is a court requirement in which parents financially contribute towards their child's maintenance, education, and general upbringing costs when the parents are divorcing or no longer living together with the child.

 If you are the parent of a minor, you have the responsibility and moral duty to financially support your child.
+In the majority of cases in which one parent has majority custody, the parent with non-majority will owe child support.

 Most custody cases in Florida will involve one parent who is responsible for paying support.
 This may also arise in circumstances where one parent is earning a higher income than the other.